esgebel/esge-platform-documentation/_pages/mentors.md

 ### First Login

-Log in to the platform at [link](#).
+Log in to [the OSP platform](https://osp.gesea.eu).
 The first page you will see is the **Dashboard**.
 This gives you a birds-eye view of your account with shortcuts to different sections of the platform.

 - **Quick Actions:** shortcuts to core functions of the platform
 - **Upcoming Certifications**: an overview of scheduled ceritfication sessions